 A bit about me

 I’m Johannah Blackman – mother, aunt, former early childhood educator and longtime advocate for action addressing climate change.
-I hold a Bachelors degree in Philosophy and a Masters Degree in counseling psychology.
-I am a founding member of A Climate to Thrive, a grassroots, nonprofit organization focused on local, community-based solutions to climate change.
+I hold a bachelors degree in philosophy and a masters degree in counseling psychology.
+I am a founding member and the current Chair of A Climate to Thrive, a grassroots, nonprofit organization focused on local, community-based solutions to climate change.
 In former careers, I worked as a curriculum developer and teacher in early childhood education and ran theater programs for adolescents.
 I also hold extensive experience teaching yoga and mindfulness.
 I currently reflect on daily life in this extraordinary moment at my essay-based site, Considered Days.

 In my work with Generation on the Edge, I combine my experience in education, counseling psychology and what I have learned through my work as a climate activist and solution-seeker with research and on-the-ground learning in my daily life as a mother.